Mental evaluation ordered for man accused in flight attack

 The crew told the captain that Torres was a threat and the plane should be landed as soon as possible, authorities said.

 Lisa Olsen, who was sitting a few rows in front of Torres with her husband and daughter, recalled how he grew defensive when confronted by a flight attendant about the door.
-He started asking if the crew had cameras, how they knew it was him.
+He started asking if the crew had cameras and how they knew it was him.

 In video taken by Olsen, an agitated Torres can be heard threatening to kill people and promising a bloodbath.

-Note: This story has been corrected to show that Torres visited the barbershop on Feb.
-25, not Feb.
-26.